Windows Installer properties are used during the installation process.

 You can use the drop-down list in the toolbar to select the current build.
 Also, all the changes made in this view apply only to the current build.

-- Application Shortcut Folder - in this field, you can specify the default path of the folder which will contain the application's shortcuts.
-This path is stored in the SHORTCUTDIR property, and it is represented by the "Application Shortcut Folder" directory in the "Files and Folders" page.
-The default value of this field points to the Windows taskbar's "Start" -> "Programs" menu.
+- Application Shortcut Folder - in this field, you can specify the default location for the Application Shortcut Folder (SHORTCUTDIR).
+This path is stored in the SHORTCUTDIR property, and it is applicable only to those files and folders which are located under the "Application Shortcut Folder" directory in the "Files and Folders" page.
+The default value of this field points to a sub-folder of the ProgramMenuFolder.

 These values are directly editable, with a suggested set of defaults available in the drop-down lists.
 Click the Edit Formatted Type Dialog.button to change them through the